scrapy/scrapy/docs/intro/overview.rst

 The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for quotes in *humor* category) and called the default callback method ``parse``, passing the response object as an argument.
-In the ``parse`` callback we loop through the quote elements using a CSS Selector, yield a Python dict with the extracted quote text and author, look for a link to the next page and schedules another request using the same ``parse`` method as callback.
+In the ``parse`` callback, we loop through the quote elements using a CSS Selector, yield a Python dict with the extracted quote text and author, look for a link to the next page and schedule another request using the same ``parse`` method as callback.

 Here you notice one of the main advantages about Scrapy: requests are